joshg253/RlTutRev/README.md

 * Python 3 (64-bit), from VS2017 install
 * GitHub

+Essentially:
-Essentially open the project dir in VSCode, add/modify files directly, Ctrl-F5 to run, and using the built-in Terminal as needed.
+* open the project dir in VSCode
+* add/modify files in VSCode
+* Ctrl-F5 to run
+* use VSCode's Source Control panel to Commit locally
+* and then VSCode's Status Bar to create new branches and sync to GitHub
+* use the built-in Terminal as needed

 I also didn't like copying parts of a library & related files to my project dir, so made some modifications to import the files.